ThomasdenH/iban_validate/README.md

 ## Contributing
 If you experience issues with this crate or want to help, please look [here](contributing.md).

+## Stability
+This crate has the goal of being usable on the latest stable version of Rust.
+Its minimum version is documented and tested against, although no extra effort is taken to support earlier versions.
+The minimum version of Rust can be increased, although this corresponds to a new major release.
+The crate does not use unsafe itself, although dependencies might.
+Breaking changes are not avoided in new major versions, although these will always be well-documented and the process of upgrading made clear.

 ## License

 Licensed under either of